-Lou becomes a huge big-league star, but the film pays more attention to his romance with and marriage to the stylish, feisty Eleanor Twitchell (Wright).
-Theirs is an ideal, loving marriage, as Lou racks up award after award, playing over 2,000 consecutive baseball games for the Yankees—until he is struck by a terminal illness, amytrophic lateral sclerosis, which afterwards would be popularly known as "Lou Gehrig's disease".
+Lou quickly becomes a huge big-league star, but the film pays more attention to his romance with and marriage to the stylish, feisty Eleanor Twitchell (Wright).
+Theirs is an ideal, loving marriage, as Lou racks up award after award, playing over 2,000 consecutive baseball games for the Yankees—until he is struck by a terminal illness, amytrophic lateral sclerosis, which afterwards would be popularly known in North America as "Lou Gehrig's disease".
 A dying Gehrig has to retire from baseball, and the film ends with his iconic farewell speech to the fans in Yankee Stadium.

 The Pride of the Yankees was released three years after Gehrig's retirement and just one year after his death from ALS.
 It received 11 Academy Award nominations, it is often on lists of the best baseball movies of all time, and it is guaranteed to make a Yankees fan cry.

 - Amusement Park: Lou takes Eleanor to an amusement park for a date.

 - As You Know: "That's what happened to Eddie Collins, the greatest second baseman we ever had at Columbia", as two people discuss at Columbia discuss the prospect of Lou Gehrig being signed to play in the big leagues.